gaogaotiantian/viztracer/docs/source/remote_attach.rst

     viztracer --attach <pid> -t <seconds>

-Even though this looks decent, there are some dark magic going under the rug and you may want to do something cleaner, which brings up the second way - install viztracer in the process you want to profile.
+Even though this looks decent, there are some dark magic going under the rug and you may want to do something cleaner, which brings up the **second** way - pre-install viztracer in the process you want to profile.
-Another good thing about this way is that it's threading-aware.
+Another good thing about this way is that it's thread-aware.
 Even if you attach after spawning threads, you can still get profile data from the other threads.

 .. code-block:: python